qcif/cvmfs-setup-example/README.md

 ### Extended help

-Extra information is displayed when `-v` is used along with `-h`.
-That information is not related to the script, but are reminder of related CernVM-FS commands.
+Extra help information is displayed when `-v` is used along with `-h`.
+That extra information is not related to the script, but are a reminder of some useful/related CernVM-FS commands.

 ## Limitations

-- Installs the Squid from the distribution, which is old and deprecated.
+- Installs the Squid from the distribution, which may be old and deprecated.
 A production deployment should use a newer version of Squid.

 - Only one organisation is supported.
 But multiple repositories under that organisation are possible.

-## More information

-Run the scripts with the `--help` option.

 ## Acknowledgements